roman-milk/roman-milk.github.io/you-shouldnt-be-here.md

  The sensations are getting beyond the tolerable.
 The pleasure intensifies - she's going to come very soon.

  "Would you do it again, Steph?"
 Janet winces.
 "Did you come?"
 She moans and grunts, climax simmering close to the boil.
 "Did he come, Steph?
 Inside you - did he come in your arse?"
-Report_Story #2